 5. Add potatoes and fry for 3 to 5 mins.

-8. Pour 100 ml yogurt. set aside rest of the yogurt for further use. mix
+8. Pour 100 ml yogurt.
+Set aside rest of the yogurt for further use.
+Mix Well.

-9. Cook covered till the veggies are cooked aldente.
+9. Cook covered till the veggies are cooked al dente, just cooked.
 Cook covered if needed.
+Do not over cook the veggies.

-10. Evoporate the moisture by cooking uncovered for a while.
-Add mint and green chilies. mix well and fry for a min. set aside
+10. Evaporate the moisture by cooking uncovered for a while.
+Add mint and green chilies.
+Mix well and fry for a min.
+Set aside.

 11. In a large pot, bring 5 cups of water to boil, add oil, salt, shahi jeera and rice.
 Adjust the salt.